Datavault-UK/automate-dv/POSTGRES_DEV.md

     # NOTE: will generate `env/profiles.yml` which does NOT need to be configured
     #      since it now uses environment variables
     ```

+5. Start a local postgresql server
+   Easiest way is to use the included docker compose (which has same config as /env/db.env above)

+    ```bash
+    docker compose up

+    ```

-5. Set the project to use postgres and run config checks
+6. Set the project to use postgres and run config checks

     ```bash
     inv setup --platform postgres --disable-op